 CSAC should advocate for the establishment of reasonable limits upon government liability and the balancing of compensatory function of the present system with the public interests in efficient, fiscally sound government.
 This does not imply a return to "sovereign immunity" concepts or a general turning away of injured parties.
-It simply recognizes, as did the original Tort Claims Act, that: (1) government should not be more liable than private parties, and (2) that in some cases there is reason for government to be less liable than private parties.
+It simply recognizes, as did the original Tort Claims Act, that: (1) government should not be more liable than private parties.
 It must be remembered that government exists to provide essential services to people and most of these services could not be provided otherwise.
 A private party faced with risks that are inherent in many government services would drop the activity and take up another line of work.
 Government does not have that option.